 Your posting frequency also makes a difference.
 Regardless of a blog’s quality, posting more frequently will generate more traffic.
 If you have 100 followers who all read every post (which never actually happens), posting 5 days a week gets you 500 views, while posting 1 day a week gets you 100 views.
 Your blog hasn’t gotten worse and your followers aren’t less loyal; it’s just simple math.

-Social media traffic will be very dependent on how much effort you put into the platforms you’re on.
+Social media traffic will be very dependent on how much effort you put into the platforms you’re using.
 WP allows you to autoshare posts to Twitter and Facebook, but if you’re not very active on the platforms, you’re not going to get much traffic.

 Diary-style posts have a relatively short time-frame in which they’re relevant.